 Directions

-- Add garlic powder, basil, oregano, rosemary, and salt.
-Stir to blend.
+- Stir in the salt, garlic powder, basil, oregano, and rosemary.

 Notes